“People weren’t made to fly, that’s why we make kickers,”

 The Performance Pathway

-Snowsport Scotland employs two park and pipe coaches to run our development and national performance programmes.
+Snowsport Scotland employs two park and pipe coaches to support the pathway and run our Pro-Camps and national performance programmes.

 They support park and pipe athletes to progress through the pathway and into the GB Snowsports teams.
 This is done in partnership with the Clubs, Academies and GB Snowsports.